retaildevcrews/aks-oidc-proxy/docs/dex/README.md

   Normal  Issued  38s   cert-manager  Certificate issued successfully
 ```

 Now the Dex service can be deployed.
-The dex-config.yaml file needs to be updated to have the correct domain that is being used for the example scenario
+The dex-config.yaml file needs to be updated to have the correct domain that is being used for the example scenario.
+In the `staticPasswords` section of the config, a Hash of a password that has been encrypted with the bcrypt hash algorithm.
+If you use an online tool to generate the password bcrypt hash, it is important to only use testing passwords for demo purposes.
+Do not use any of your real passwords.
+You can visit [bcrypt-generator.com](https://bcrypt-generator.com/) to encrypt your plaintext password (use a 10 round hash).
+The `staticClients` section of the config requires also a `id` and `secret`, but these can be any random value.
+The important thing is that these values be recorded as they will be needed in the [Gangway](../../docs/gangway/README.md) setup.

 ```bash
 kubectl -n auth apply -f src/yaml/dex/dex-config.yaml